Skip to main content

 Implementation Considerations

-Afterschool programs may require specialized training of staff and the need for additional professional development resources.
+Out-of-school-time programs require staff support to be successful.
+Staff may require specialized training and additional professional development resources.
 Creating strong partnerships within the community can be important for implementing and sustaining these programs.
-Partners can also help with family engagement, which is critical to keeping attendance at levels that justify retaining the program.
-Family engagement in afterschool programming has been shown to be an important factor in children's achievement and success.
+Partners can also help with family engagement, which is critical to keeping student attendance at levels that justify retaining the program.
+Family engagement in afterschool programming is an important factor in children's achievement and success.
 Children are more likely to attend afterschool and OST activities when they receive support from their families and caregivers.

 Resource considerations are also important for these programs.
 Providing nutritious snacks and having sufficient space for kids and families can help improve program attendance and success.
-In addition, programs that can provide transportation may be more successful, since this is a common barrier for students being able to attend programs in rural areas.
+In addition, programs that can provide transportation may be more successful, since this is a common barrier for student attendance in rural areas.